 Impact of leather vs plastic production across the Kering group of companies

 Even though the overall impact for synthetic leathers is lower, it leaves a mark on the environment nonetheless.
 Plastics can take up to 100 years or longer to degrade in a landfill and contribute to the 13 million tonnes of synthetic fibers that end up in our oceans every year.
-And not to mention the microplastics floating about –read our post on Lululemon for more information on that here.
+And not to mention the microplastics floating about.

 The definition of a conscious consumer is an educated consumer.
 And whether you prioritize organic cotton over vegan leather, the one thing we can all agree on is that the more we know, the better.